 In 2021, GA had more than 4,000 registered attendees participate from remote locations around the world.
 Although we give up the face-to-face interaction and hugs that are prevalent when we meet in-person, we retain our dedication to community and make our experience more accessible and more environmentally sustainable.

-In 2022, we will have the option of meeting online or in-person!
-For those who enjoyed the convenience and accessibility of remote participation, General Assembly will continue to offer virtual attendance with robust programming and enhanced delegate discussion tools.
-For those who have been missing the physical experience, GA 2022 will also feature face-to-face interactions, hanging banners, a browsable exhibit hall, meals with friends old and new, local site attractions, and more!
-Join us June 22 – 26, 2022 online or in-person in Portland, Oregon.
+In 2022, we had the option of meeting online or in-person!
+For those who enjoyed the convenience and accessibility of remote participation, General Assembly continued to offer virtual attendance with robust programming and enhanced delegate discussion tools.
+For those who have been missing the physical experience, GA 2022 featured face-to-face interactions, hanging banners, a browsable exhibit hall, meals with friends old and new, local site attractions, and more!
+Many joined us June 22 – 26, 2022 online or in-person in Portland, Oregon.

 A few notes and a few thoughts about our time at this year’s UUA General Assembly.
 As your voting delegates, Alan Moore and I each spent just under 12 hours in the Business component of GA.
 But before we get to the business component of GA, did you know that you can access most of the GA workshops for free at https://gaonline.uua.org/login?e=0006b077b0bb533e ?
 There you will find worships on equity, racism, spiritual healing, welcoming congregations and so much more.
 Check one out today!
 We hope you will join us as a delegate, either in-person or ZOOM.
 Next year GA will be in Portland Oregon June 22-26 and in 2023 Pittsburgh, PA.
 Now to the business component of GA.
 We passed several amendments to our UUA Bylaws and Rules and you can find more detail at www.uua.org